 Frisco is a city in Texas that is part of the Dallas-Fort Worth metro area.
 Business owners and homeowners have plenty of amenities at their exposure, including several museums, parks, and opportunities.
-Despite the many things that make living in Frisco a wonderful experience, pest problems are always an issue.
+Despite the many things that make living in Frisco a wonderful experience, pest problems are always present.
 Thankfully, the licensed pest technicians at All-Safe Pest & Termite are here to help.
-We provide outstanding pest control services for both home and business owners here in Frisco.
-If pests are causing problems in and around your property, we have what it takes to eliminate current pest problems and implement prevention strategies to keep pests away in the future.
+We provide outstanding pest control services for both home and business owners in Frisco.
+If pests are causing problems in and around your property, we have what it takes to eliminate them and implement prevention strategies to keep pests away in the future.
 If you want year-round pest control, trust All-Safe Pest & Termite with your pest problems.

 For many Frisco homeowners, keeping homes and families protected from potential threats is very important.
-Pests are capable of damaging property, contaminating food products, and spreading diseases to loved ones.
+Pests can damage property, contaminate food products, and spread diseases to loved ones.
 At All-Safe Pest & Termite, we care about protecting your home and family from pests just as much as you do.
-We have over 30 years of experience in the pest control industry and are equipped with technologically advanced pest control strategies and high-quality pest control products.
+We have over 30 years of experience in the pest control industry and have technologically advanced pest control strategies and high-quality pest control products.

-Our certified pest specialists are knowledgeable about how to handle a wide variety of common Frisco pests, including cockroaches, ants, spiders, rats, mice, silverfish, termites, bed bugs, and many more.
+Our certified pest specialists know how to handle a wide variety of common Frisco pests, including cockroaches, ants, spiders, rats, mice, silverfish, termites, bed bugs, and many more.
 And because we understand that every Frisco home has unique needs, we offer two different home pest control plans: Safe Select and Protection Plus.
-Both of our residential pest control plans include general pest control services, pest prevention, and guaranteed results.
+Our residential pest control plans include general pest control services, pest prevention, and guaranteed results.
 Avoid the stress of pests by contacting All-Safe Pest & Termite today.

 There's no such thing as a successful Frisco business with overwhelming pest problems.
 Pests destroy property, spread dangerous diseases, and scare away customers.
 The only way to avoid pest problems in your commercial business is with professional pest control services from the pest experts at All-Safe Pest & Termite.
 Our goal is to provide effective products that will keep your company pest-free all year long.
 At All-Safe Pest & Termite, our commercial pest control process includes five important steps:

 Here in Frisco, Texas, it’s incredibly common for termites to invade homes and buildings.
 Our warm temperatures and favorable environment provide termites with what they need to remain active year-round.
 Unfortunately, termites are one of the most destructive insect pests that infest Frisco properties.
 Given enough time, termites are capable of causing significant damage and weakening the structure of your home or business building.
-But, with the right management and prevention strategies, termite damage is avoidable.
-A few termite prevention tips you can use to avoid attracting termites to your property include:
+But, with the proper management and prevention strategies, termite damage is avoidable.
+Here are a few termite prevention tips you can use to avoid attracting termites to your property include: